lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 Release branches
 ----------------

-Submissions to the DM CCB have an associated RFC and submission to the project CCB have an associated LCR.
+Submissions to the DM CCB have an associated RFC and submissions to the `Project CCB`_ have an associated LCR.
 Work related to a release is done on a release branch named after the RFC or LCR number: ``tickets/RFC-N`` or ``tickets/LCR-N``.
 These release branches are never merged back to the ``master`` branch.
 Instead, amendments are backported to ``master`` using :command:`git cherry-pick`.